Pizzana pizza West Hollywood now open with late-night slices in Los Angeles

 • price 2 of 4

-The crisp-bottomed crusts with chewy edges at this Atwater Village shop are made from wild yeasts and organic grains, and come complete with everything from raclette to spicy-sweet house-made sausage.
-Most salads and sides swap out regularly, due to seasonality, and the desserts are not to be missed—especially the Basque cake, served with a dab of tart yogurt.
-A renaissance chef of a man, owner David Wilcox also dabbles in sandwiches, stews, a terrific house-made hot sauce and eggy brunch plates, but the star here is undeniably the pizza: Crunchy, piping hot from the oven, and always topped with something local and delicious.
-Pair with the neighborhood spot's expertly curated list of fun, funky and independent natural wines, and you’ve got yourself a perfect night.
+Why we love it: The crisp-bottomed crusts with chewy edges at Hail Mary are made from wild yeasts and organic grains, and come complete with everything from raclette to spicy-sweet house-made sausage.
+Most salads and sides swap out regularly, and the desserts are not to be missed—especially the Basque cake, served with a dab of tart yogurt.
+Though original owner David Wilcox sold the business in 2022, new ownership has kept things chugging along with paninis, the same terrific housemade hot sauce and even deep-dish sourdough pizza.
+Still, the star here is undeniably the classic pizza: Crunchy, piping hot from the oven, and always topped with something local and delicious.
+Pair with the neighborhood spot’s expertly curated list of fun, funky and independent natural wines, and you’ve got yourself a perfect night in Atwater Village.

 • Pizza